 The original band name started out as "Deja-Voodoo" and we performed 1 gig (outdoors- and a burned guitar to begin the journey!) before discovering online that the name already was being used by a couple of bands out there.
-So I somehow fell into the concept of my "Xamining the music closely" or "looking within it" in lieu of playing anything...or ad-libbing.
-And the phrase just hit me: X-RAY(me :) and Jimi backwards is IMIJ (image)...so it rang true enough to use and it stuck!
-(Plus I was informed that an x-ray is both black AND white- and THAT was kind of a confirmation :)
+So I somehow fell into the concept of my "Xamining the music closely" or "looking within it" in lieu of playing just anything (ad-libbing).
+And the phrase just hit me: X-RAY, and then Jimi backwards, is IMIJ (image)...so it rang true enough to use and so it stuck!
+Then, I was informed that an X-ray is both black AND white- and THAT was kind of a confirmation to keep using it :)

 (Oddly, about ten years prior in the 80's *I had a very vivid dream about Jimi......where outside my bedroom window on my neighbors porch roof, he was jamming heavily in the rain (like on a stage about nine feet off the ground).
 Then we hung out and laughed and got stoned in the dream! *What I am about to say truly happened about 3 days later.
 I was 20 feet from that porch sleeping in my room in the daytime when a bolt of lightning hit that very porch (stage) & blew me out of bed! ...I awoke to thunder rolling away, looked out the window, and saw smoke coming out of a hole next to the porch where just a few days prior Jimi was playing in my dream!
 The first thing I thought of WAS, *the dream I had just had 3 days prior!!!
 And THAT was really how my true interest all began.
 (Oh yeah, my neighbor's stereo componants all got completely fried -btw!!!)